floooh/kc85.zig/IMPLEMENTATION.md

 - a simple [square wave beeper](https://github.com/floooh/kc85.zig/blob/main/src/emu/beeper.zig) to generate audio samples
 - and a [keyboard buffer helper](https://github.com/floooh/kc85.zig/blob/main/src/emu/keybuf.zig) which stores short host system key presses long enough for the emulator's operating system to scan the currently pressed keys

 This is a good time to talk about the somewhat unusual code structure of the emulator modules.
-Each modules exposes a class-like struct with namespaced functions (which in Zig allow method-call-syntax).
+Each module exposes a class-like struct with namespaced functions (which in Zig allow method-call-syntax).
 But (and that's the unusual part) the implementation code of the namespaced functions isn't in the struct declaration, but in a separate, private implementation namespace.
 Example: